KarelZe/dualis/readme.md

 ## purpose
 Checking for new marks in dualis can be very tedious.
-I thought, it would be great to automate it and spend your time on things and spend my time on things that count.
+I thought, it would be great to automate it and spend your time on things that count.
 That`s why I decided to create an API interface to query all your grades at once, which can then connect to all your apps and bots.

 ## usage